vinooMj/My-Blockchain-Notes/bridge.md

 ☑️Burn & Mint — These bridges burn assets on the source chain and mint assets on the destination chain.
 Examples: Hop, Across.
 ☑️Atomic Swaps — These bridges swap assets on the source chain for assets on the destination chain.
 Generally, they are more trustless because they rely on self-executing smart contracts for asset swaps and remove the requirement for a trusted third-party necessary in lock & mint or burn & mint mechanisms.
-Examples: cBridge, Connext.
+Examples: cBridge, Connext..